Flat rate shipping $9.90 or Local pick up in Albany

 The secret to great filter coffee at home is finding the right coffee, the right roast and good technique!

-A unique specialty grade coffee like our Ethiopia Aricha is a good option and more importantly you'll need it roasted for filter - a faster, lighter style of roast to really highlight the acidity and the subtle flavours, often lost in espresso.
+A unique single origin coffee is a good option and more importantly you'll need it roasted for filter - a faster, lighter style of roast to highlight the acidity and the subtle flavours, often lost in espresso.

 Here is our manual pourover filter recipe, using the popular Hario V60 brewer (2 cup).
 Grab a V60 pourover kit from our shop to get started.

-Target brew time is 2min 30secs, using 17g of coffee and 280ml of water.
+Target brew time is 2min 30secs, using 16g of coffee and 250ml of water.
 Scales and a timer will make the process easier.

 The grind size is medium (coarser than you might think) and the water should be filtered and heated to 95 degrees celcius (30secs off the boil).